goldenmean1618/cleaning-data-project/README.md

 cleaning-data-project
 =====================

-I just used one script to carry out the analysis, which first combines the activity labels (activity_labels.txt and y_test.txt) and subject information (subject_test.txt) with the data for the test set (x_test.txt), and also labels each column of data, using the features.txt file.
+I used one script to carry out the analysis, which first combines the activity labels (activity_labels.txt and y_test.txt) and subject information (subject_test.txt) with the data for the test set (x_test.txt), and also labels each column of data, using the features.txt file.

 Then the script does the same for the train data.